Support & Supervision

 - For general questions with which your supervisors don't/can't help you, you may contact your PhD mentor.

-- For questions about the progress meetings, forms, DMA or the administrative process around the PhD project, you can contact Stella Schilperoort of the Graduate Office.
+- For questions about the progress meetings, forms, DMA or the administrative process around the PhD project, you can contact Kim Scheffelaar of the Graduate Office.

-- If you need more information about IDE specific content and regulations for Doctoral Education, you can contact Sylvia Pont.
+- If you need more information about IDE specific content and regulations for Doctoral Education, you can contact Wilfred van der Vegte.

-The secretaries of your department can give you support in employment affairs, finding a workplace, information on the TU Delft internet subscription for your home address and administrative day to day matters like reimbursement of costs you have made for your PhD project, your TU business cards and information about the TIM website.
+The secretaries of your department can give you support in employment affairs, finding a workplace, information on the TU Delft internet subscription for your home address and administrative day to day matters like reimbursement of costs you have made for your PhD project and information about the TIM website.

-For career support and psychological support you can find additional information at the University Graduate School website.
+For career support and psychological support you can find additional information at the portal for current the PhD candidates.